Anna McNicoll

 Eye and face protection: students, staff, faculty and visitors must wear appropriate eye and/or facial protection in all areas where:

-Lab Coats: Appropriate protective clothing (e.g. lab coats, aprons, coveralls) is required in all areas where hazardous materials are handled (e.g. laboratories and workshops) For more information, please refer to the Personal Protective Equipment section of the Environmental Health and Safety website. |
+Lab Coats: Appropriate protective clothing (e.g. lab coats, aprons, coveralls) is required in all areas where hazardous materials are handled (e.g. laboratories and workshops) For more information, please refer to the Personal Protective Equipment |

 If your laboratory is located in the Stewart Building, the 20 liters white & yellow bulk waste containers must be brought down by the users to the “Storage Area for Chemical and Radioactive Waste” in room N3/19D.
-The key to that room can be obtained through the Biology Stores and the waste must be logged into their book.
+The key to that room can be obtained through the Biology Receiving and the waste must be logged into their book.
 If your laboratory is NOT located in the Stewart, you must follow your own building instructions.
 In limited cases and ONLY upon Waste Management approval the waste material can be poured back into its original container provided the label is intact and that the container is clearly labeled as “WASTE”

 Biomedical waste must be segregated according to the above categories and disposed of frequently.
 If your laboratory is located in the Stewart Building, your waste must be brought to the loading dock cold room that is designated as “Biohazard Waste” room (N3/19B).
 You must record your waste into the designated book at the Biology Stores and ask the storekeeper to hand you the key.
 If your laboratory is NOT located in the Stewart, you must follow your own building instructions.